SofaComplianceRobotics/docs-support/docs/EmioLabs/emio-labs-user-manual.md

 - Ensure the physical device is properly connected and powered on.
 - Toggle the "Simulation/Robot" button at the top of the simulation software.
-- And finally use the interface controls to send commands to the real robot (see the [Simulation Software User Manual](https://www.notion.so/136582ce7d3a8087a6ddd36a4f3ed1b2?pvs=21)).
+- And finally use the interface controls to send commands to the real robot (see the [SOFA Robotics docs](../SOFARobotics/GUI-user-manual)).

 ## 7. Sandbox